 A marketer creates omnichannel campaigns and content with targeted banner advertisements to ensure that customers get a consistent on-site experience.
-Furthermore, the marketer monitors campaign KPIs to optimize page conversion.
+Furthermore, the marketer monitors campaign KPIs (key performance indicators) to optimize page conversion.
 A marketer with good knowledge of the website content may also optimize search for campaigns, and promote content using personalization features.